cwendorf/CALM/docs/examples/usingContrasts.md

 ## cylH3       -8.103247  1.1615242 -6.976391 1.139163e-07
 ```

 The intercept is equivalent to the mean of the group means.
-Remaining parameters represent the difference between each group and the mean of the previous groups.
+Parameters represent the difference between each group and the mean of the previous groups.

 #### Example: Repeated (Forward) Contrasts

 ```r
 contrasts(mtcars$cyl) = repeated.forward(3)